hyosung11/Launch-School/Courses/journal.md

 08:18 Just about time to take the kids to school.

 09:32 In the SPOT study session with Allison.
 All is well.

+11:30 Reverse engineering the exam questions and writing out variations of the answers into my study guide.
+I have to pee.